vmware-tanzu/secrets-manager/.github/pull-request-template.md

 - [ ] You have thoroughly tested your changes.
 - [ ] You have followed all the contributing guidelines for this project.
-- [ ] You understand and agree that your contributions will be publicly available under the project’s license.
+- [ ] You understand and agree that your contributions will be publicly available under the project's license.

 [contributing]: https://vsecm.com/docs/contributing/
 [test-policy]: https://vsecm.com/docs/contributing/#add-tests-for-new-features

-*By submitting this pull request, you confirm that my contribution is made under the terms of the project’s license and that you have the authority to grant these rights.*
+*By submitting this pull request, you confirm that my contribution is made under the terms of the project's license and that you have the authority to grant these rights.*

 ---